Intel-bigdata/SSM/docs/small-file-solution.md

 1. Better read performance than current average read performance of HDFS small file.

-2. At least equivalent with if not better than current HDFS small file write performance.
+2. At least equivalent with, if not better than, current HDFS small file write performance.

 3. Optimized NameNode memory usage and compact namespace.